Medically reviewed by Drugs.com. Last updated on Aug 22, 2020.

 Use: Labeled Indications

-Diabetes mellitus, types 1 and 2: Treatment of type 1 diabetes mellitus and type 2 diabetes mellitus to improve glycemic control.
+Diabetes mellitus, types 1 and 2, treatment: Treatment of type 1 diabetes mellitus and type 2 diabetes mellitus to improve glycemic control.

 Note: Concentrated U-500 regular insulin is indicated only in patients requiring more than 200 units of insulin per day.